R-macos/recipes/README.md

    If not specified it is assumed that the configure script is executable on its own.

+ * `Configure.chmod`: optional, if set, `chmod` is called on the configure script with the specified value prior to execution.
+   Most commonly this is set to `+x` if the soruces fail to make the script executable.

  * `Install:` command to perform installation, defaults to `make install` and currently will be supplied with `DESTDIR=...` which is expected to be honored.